-- Choose a support person to be with you during labor and delivery.
+Choose a support person for labor and delivery.

 Talk to your doctor about:

-- Whether you want pain relief during labor
+The use of pain relief methods during labor

-Be aware of the signs of labor, which include:
+Be aware of the signs of labor, such as:

-- Water breaks—amniotic fluid that surrounds the baby leaks out through the vagina
+Water breaking—amniotic fluid that surrounds the baby leaks out through the vagina

 True Versus False Labor

 There may be periods of false labor before true labor begins.
 These are irregular contractions of the uterus, called Braxton Hicks contractions.
 They are normal, but can be painful.
 Timing the contractions is a good way to tell the true and false labor apart.
 Note how long it is from the start of one contraction to the start of the next one.
 Keep a record for an hour.
 If the contractions are getting closer together, longer, and stronger, then it may be true labor.
 Call the doctor.

 The uterus will start to contract at the beginning of labor.
 This will move the baby down the vagina (birth canal).
 The opening (cervix) of the uterus into the vagina will slowly enlarge to a diameter of about 10 centimeters.
 This will allow the baby to pass through and be delivered through the opening of the vagina.

 Labor can cause severe pain.
 In the beginning stages of labor, relaxation methods like meditation and rhythmic breathing may be helpful.
 Keep in mind that every mother's labor is different and everyone feels pain differently.